-- Specific complex code changes might dictate a disruptive driver upgrade.
-You are alerted in advance so that you can plan for the following changes: - Design data or hardware initialization data fixes - Coupling Facility Control Code (CFCC) release level change - Non-queued direct input/output (QDIO) Open Systems Adapter (OSA) channel path identifier (CHPID) types, CHPID type OSC, and CHPID type OSE require CHPID Vary OFF/ON in order to activate the new code. - ► FICON and Fibre Channel (FC) Protocol (FCP) code changes require a CHPID Config OFF/ON to activate the new code.
+- ► Specific complex code changes might dictate a disruptive driver upgrade.
+You are alerted in advance so you can plan for the following changes: - Design data or hardware initialization data fixes - CFCC release level change - ► Non-QDIO OSA CHPID types, CHPID type OSC, and CHPID type OSE require CHPID Vary OFF/ON in order to activate new code. - ► FICON and FCP code changes requiring a CHPID Config OFF/ON to activate the new code.

-10.4 RAS capability for the HMC in an ensemble
+10.5 RAS capability for the HMC in an ensemble

 The serviceability function for the components of an ensemble is delivered through the traditional HMC/SE constructs as for earlier System z servers.
-From a serviceability point of view, all components of the ensemble, including the zBX, are treated as System z features, similar to the treatment of I/O cards and other traditional System z features.
+From a serviceability point of view all the components of the ensemble, including the zBX, are treated as System z features, similar to the treatment of I/O cards and other traditional System z features.

-The zBX receives all of its serviceability and problem management through the HMC/SE infrastructure, and all service reporting, including call-home functions, will be delivered in a similar fashion.
+The zBX receives all of its serviceability and problem management through the HMC/SE infrastructure, and all service reporting, including call-home functions will be delivered in a similar fashion.

 The primary HMC for the zEnterprise is where portions of the Unified Resource Manager routines execute.
 The Unified Resource Manager is an active part of the zEnterprise System infrastructure.
-The HMC is therefore in a stateful environment that needs high availability features to assure the survival of the system in case of failure.
+The HMC is therefore in a stateful environment that needs high availability features to assure survival of the system in case of failure.
 Each zEnterprise ensemble must be equipped with two HMC workstations: a primary and an alternate.
-While the primary HMC can perform all HMC activities (including Unified Resource Manager activities), the alternate can only be the backup and cannot be used for other tasks or activities.
+While the primary HMC can do all HMC activities (including Unified Resource Manager activities), the alternate can only be the backup and cannot be used for tasks or activities.

-Failover: The primary HMC and its alternate must be connected to the same VLAN and IP subnet to allow the alternate HMC to take over the IP address of the primary HMC during failover processing.
+Failover: The primary HMC and its alternate must be connected to the same LAN segment to allow the alternate HMC to take over the IP address of the primary HMC during failover processing.

-For more information, see 12.7, "HMC in an ensemble" on page 363.
+For more information, see 12.7, "HMC in an ensemble" on page 387.

-10.5 RAS capability for zBX
+10.6 RAS capability for zBX

-The zBX has been built with the traditional System z quality of service (QoS) to include RAS capabilities.
-The zBX offering provides extended service capability with the z114 hardware management structure.
-The HMC/SE functions of the z114 CPC provide management and control functions for the zBX solution.
+The zBX has been built with the traditional System z quality of service to include RAS capabilities.
+The zBX offering provides extended service capability with the z196 hardware management structure.
+The HMC/SE functions of the z196 server provide management and control functions for the zBX solution.

-Apart from a zBX configuration with one chassis installed, the zBX is configured to provide N+1 components.
+Apart from a zBX configuration with one chassis installed, the zBX is configured to provide N + 1 components.
 All the components are designed to be replaced concurrently.
 In addition, zBX configuration upgrades can be performed concurrently.

-The zBX has two Top of Rack switches (TORs).
-These switches provide N+1 connectivity for the private networks between the z114 CPC and the zBX for monitoring, controlling, and managing the zBX components.
+The zBX has two Top of Rack Switches (TORs).
+These switches provide N + 1 connectivity for the private networks between the z196 server and the zBX for monitoring, controlling, and managing the zBX components.